 - Leftover carrots from packed school lunches during the week.

 - Leftover zucchini from homemade veggie pot pie I made for dinner one night.

 - Leftover tomato slices from when we had veggie burgers.

 I also had a few leftover strawberries and a whole darn mango.
 The back story on the mango was that I was going to make pure mango ice pops this week, but after seeing all the leftover veggies laying around, I decided to use the mango to balance out veggie pops instead.

 Sometimes when you make ice pops without a recipe, you end up with issues.
 For example, these pops could have been a bit sweeter.
 They’re fairly savory.
 Also, because I used barely any sweetener, the mixture stuck to the popsicle molds a bit.

 Next time I’d steam the zucchini first, because it took a while to blend, and because the zucchini didn’t entirely blend down, the pops have tiny white flecks throughout, disrupting the orange color.
 Next time I’d add more honey, a tablespoon of organic white sugar, some leftover orange juice or a few more organic berries to add extra sweetness.

 You can use ingredient freedom (go leftovers), and still get ice pops people will eat.
-These pops got a fairly decent review at my house – people will eat almost anything if you freeze it into a popsicle.
+These pops got a fairly decent review at my house – and proves that people will eat almost anything if you freeze it into a popsicle.

 Images © Jennifer Chait